 Located in the northeast part of Seoul, Korea University is one of the oldest and largest universities in South Korea.
 The stunning campus features Baroque architecture, making you almost feel like you’re in Europe.
 Some of the buildings look like castles or something out of a fairy tale.
-I would often see tourists and high school kids walking around and taking photos of the campus.
+Tourists and high school kids are often seen walking around and taking photos of the campus.

 After doing some research on whether to stay on campus or find a hostel somewhere nearby, I eventually decided to stay on campus.
 I wanted to experience campus life since most local students don’t live on campus in Australia.
 Anam, the neighbourhood surrounding the campus features a large student population, and includes many shops, cafes, PC bang (internet cafes), noraebang (karaoke joints), restaurants, and bars.
 Initially, I wanted to get into the CJ International dormitory as they had more facilities, such as a gym, and a kitchen with a fridge, for the same price.
 However, I didn’t apply early enough and I guess all the other students had the same mindset.